ShivamTiwari05/self_kubernetes/EKS_setting_EKS_cluster.md

 IRSA : which allow pods to access resources

 additional access points = which allows other IAM roles/Users to access your cluster.

+Endpoint Private & public access in EKS resource = to provode access to your cluster in vpc and outside VPC resp.